Cabinet Gallery, Old Street, London

 FORMED in the late-1970s, Throbbing Gristle (TG) continues to occupy a unique and unfathomable niche on the very fringes of the experimentalist avante-garde.
 Between September 1975 and June 1981, group members Genesis P-Orridge, Cosey Fanni Tutti, Chris Carter and Peter Christopherson took their extreme fusion of music and art to unimaginable levels.
 In fact TG invented the very concept of what we know today as ‘Industrial’.
 The Mute label is poised to release a landmark 24-CD boxset, containing no less than twenty-four hours of live music from the band’s extraordinary repertoire.
 The material was first released over twenty years ago, on cassette, but this time it has been completely remastered by Chris Carter.

 TG24 was a four-day exhibition held at the Cabinet Gallery, in Old Street, and was designed to coincide with this release.
 Six hours of music from the boxset was played at the exhibition on each of the four days, thus amounting to a grand total of twenty-four hours.
 At one end of Old Street there is a small statue of a dragon, complete with shield.
 It stands beside the main road, scowling at all those who dare to enter the border marking the entrance to the City of London.
-How very apt that an exhibition hosting the treasured artefacts of England’s most revolutionary and propagandistic art form was perhaps no more than a sixty-second stroll around the corner.
+How very apt that an exhibition hosting the treasured artefacts of one of England’s most controversial and transgressive art forms was perhaps no more than a sixty-second stroll around the corner.
 On one side we have the massed ranks of moneylenders, insurance brokers and captains of industry and, on the other, just a few yards over the border in Islington, what Tory MP Nicholas Fairbairn once described as ‘the wreckers of civilisation’.